j-morano/runner/README.md

 runner train.py --filter-runs 0.01,8+16 -- --learning-rate 0.01 0.02 --epochs 4 8 16
 ```

+## --allow-runs

+TODO

+## --ordered-runner

-Finally, you can also tell `runner` to combine only the arguments that are in the same relative position using `--ordered-runner` option.
+You can also tell `runner` to combine only the arguments that are in the same relative position using `--ordered-runner` option.
 Note that this requires the lengths of the different lists of argument values to be equal.
 For example, Snippet 5 would be equivalent to Snippet 6.